 - Ask for options.
 We’ll happily give you a wish list.
 We still won’t know exactly what you bought us until we open the box.

 - If in doubt, try consumables.
 A bottle of wine or a dinner out are great defaults.
-We will put these presents to use which means they’re valuable.
+We will put these presents to use, which means they’re valuable.

 Want to be more successful as an INTJ?
-Our partner Quistic offers a course for INTJs looking to achieve their goals.
+Quistic offers a course for INTJs looking to achieve their goals.
 “Best Practices for Leveraging INTJ Strengths (and How to Be a Likable INTJ)” is a four-part webinar from career coach Penelope Trunk.
 Includes access to a private Facebook group with nearly 200 success-oriented people of your type.
 Learn more about the INTJ course here.